Complex Fluids and Multiphase Flows

 Lab News

-• Jan 2023: Graduate student Shu Yang has passed her Mechanical Engineering preliminary exam.
-Congrats Shu!
+• May 2024: Graduate student Musarrat Makhnun has passed her ME qualifying exam.
+Congrats Musarrat!

 See Archived News for more!